Driving Without Your Interlock: 5 Reasons Why It’s a Bad Idea

 YOUR CAR COULD BE IMPOUNDED.
 Police in some states impound your car for a period of time when you’re caught driving on a suspended license.
 Or they might render it inoperable with a boot.
 If you’re driving a friend’s car to bypass your ignition interlock, tough luck – you’ll have to explain to your friend why their car is gone.

-Flouting the interlock law is a losing proposition.
+Ignoring an interlock requirement is a losing proposition.
 If you’ve been ordered to install an ignition interlock in your vehicle, then do it right away.
-Driving with a suspended license and no interlock is asking for legal battles, financial headaches, and jail.
+Driving with a suspended license and no interlock is a risk you can’t afford.